deadlyvipers/dojo_rules/introduction.md

-On my way to becoming a Github master
+On my way to becoming a GitHub Master.
+I love JavaScript.